vishusandy/ProNightvision/README.md

 # Pro Nightvision

 A custom nightvision plugin for Counter-Strike Source and Sourcemod.
 Based off of [GAMMACASE's NightVision](https://github.com/GAMMACASE/NightVision) plugin.
-I have not tested this with CSGO.
+I have only tested this with Counter-Strike Source, but may work with CSGO (if you are willing to help test let me know).

+Custom nightvision filters allows adjustments to how nightvision goggles work by applying an adjustment over the player's screen.
+Custom nightvision filters (`.raw` files) can be added by adding a database entry for them.
+A database is not required if no custom nightvision filters are desired.

 ## Features